Decorating for Halloween doesn’t have to be scary.. unless you want it to be.. bwahahahahahah. (Did that sound creepy in your head? It did in mine.)

 I can’t remember where I got the idea for this ‘Boo’ door hanger.
 Possibly Pinterest or a Michaels ad.
-But I plan to put it back up this year.
-It makes a bold statement, easy to see from the street, and it was pretty easy to make.
+It makes a bold statement, it’s easy to see from the street, and it was pretty easy to make.

 You could change this up in so many cool ways, using different colors or patterns on the letters and whatever ribbon you like.

 Lego Movie DIY Costumes

 Whenever possible, I love to make the kids’ Halloween costumes instead of buying them.
 One year we went with a Lego Movie theme, with a Wyld Style costume for my daughter and my son was Emmet.
 I made both of these with inspiration from these tutorials: Wyld Style – Emmet.
 The kids loved them and they were pretty cheap to make.

 1- For Wyld Style, I bought a black hoodie and black leggings from Goodwill for just a few dollars.